 Modern examples are even more aggressive with specific vanes and channels all designed to generate downforce, promote stability, and still make for one wild ride.
 In short, supercars would not be able to do what they do today without ground effects.

-Purchase a New Lamborghini in West Palm Beach, FL Lamborghini Palm Beach, nestled in the…
+Find a Pre-Owned Lamborghini Urus in Palm Beach, FL At Lamborghini Palm Beach, we understand…

-A Video Introduction to the New Lamborghini Urus SE At Lamborghini Palm Beach, we are…
+Learn About the New Lamborghini Lanzador Concept Car At Lamborghini Palm Beach, we understand the…